wwalexander/doddns/README.md

 [ifconfig.me](http://ifconfig.me/ip).
 Rather than relying on these services, I wanted to use my own DigitalOcean droplet to serve the IPs.

-doduc has two components.
+doddns has two components.
 The first is a server, which runs on your DigitalOcean droplet (or any other remote server).
 It runs on port 18768 and responds to all HTTP requests with their source IP.
 The second is a client, which runs on your local computer.
 It fetches your IP address from the server and updates your DigitalOcean DNS for your chosen domain and subdomain with the address.
-Both the server and client save output to a log file (`doduc-server.log` and `doduc-client.log`, respectively).
+Both the server and client save output to a log file.

 The server and client are designed to run continuously, so you will probably want to run them in the background.
 On POSIX operating systems, you can run

-    doduc-[program] &
+    doddns-[program] &

 In Windows PowerShell, you can run

-    Start-Process doduc-[program] -ArgumentList [comma-separated list of arguments] -WindowStyle Hidden
+    Start-Process doddns-[program] -ArgumentList [comma-separated list of arguments] -WindowStyle Hidden

 Server
 ------